Updated: 2022/Sep/29

 SQLITE_CHECKPOINT_FULL

-with the addition that after checkpointing the log file it blocks
+addition that after checkpointing the log file it blocks (calls

-(calls the busy-handler callback) until all readers are reading
+the busy-handler callback) until all readers are reading from the

-from the database file only.
-This ensures that the next writer
+database file only.
+This ensures that the next writer will

 SQLITE_CHECKPOINT_FULL, this mode blocks new database writer